Skip to content

 • UniSQ’s anthropology and archaeology courses are based on research-led teaching, offering hands-on fieldwork, and are led by some of the most prominent archaeologists in Australia.

-• We are rated five out of five stars for graduate starting salary (Good Universities Guide, 2025).
+• We are rated 5/5 stars for graduate starting salary (Good Universities Guide, 2026).

 All of our degrees focus on developing your ability to apply the skills and knowledge you’ve gained to the career of your choice.
 Graduating with a Bachelor of Arts with Honours opens up many career prospects.
-The jobs you may be interested in will vary depending on the specialisation you choose to study.
+The jobs you may be interested in will vary depending on the discipline you choose to focus your research on.
 UniSQ Bachelor of Arts (Honours) graduates can explore career opportunities in:

 • anthropology